YorkJong/pyResourceLink/README.md

-# LangConvert #
+# ResourceLink #

-LangConvert is an open source Python application to link resource files into single one (*link* command).
+ResourceLink is an open source Python application to link resource files into single one (*link* command).
 It also provides *map* command to generate a resource map file in C array style, *bmap* command to generate the resource map file in binary style, and *id* command to generate a C header file of resource